Fredvel123/todo-list/README.md

 ## Deploy

-- Client - frontend was deployed in Netlify https://railway.app
+- Client - frontend was deployed in Vercel https://vercel.com/
-- Server Backend was deployed in Heroku https://railway.app
+- Server Backend was deployed in Railway https://railway.app
 - Database was deployed in Clever Cloud platform https://www.clever-cloud.com/
 - Images was uploaded to Cloudinary cloud https://cloudinary.com/